semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 Configure Semgrep CI by passing these environment variables in your CI job.

 :::info
 While environment variables are the preferred way to configure Semgrep CI, pass any of these options as command-line options.
-Refer to the output of TODO `semgrep-agent --help` to find the corresponding flags.
+Refer to the output of `semgrep ci --help` to find the corresponding flags.
 :::

 ## Select rules to scan with (`SEMGREP_RULES`)